Kinetics at Madison

 About

-A group of us from the mathematics department have been studying kinetic equations and the related topics over the years.
-This webpage collects (some) information about development on kinetic theory conducted at the University of Wisconsin-Madison.
+A group of us at the math department have been studying kinetic equations and the related topics.
+This webpage collects (some) progress made over the years by Qin Li and the group.

 Kinetic theory is a body of theory that studies interacting particles via a statistical physics perspectives.
 It is a mesoscopic modeling tool that draws connections with microscopic description (quantum dynamics such as Schroedinger equation) and macroscopic (fluid dynamics such as Euler equations), and naturally serves as a bridge across scales.